sklintyg/frontend/README.md

 ## Run Webcert backend and frontend client

 Detailed instructions for building and running the backend apps can be found in https://github.com/sklintyg/devops and https://github.com/sklintyg/common.

+### Pre-requisites

+- Install Java OpenJDK 11
+  - Goto https://jdk.java.net/archive/ and download zip
+  - Unpack to folder of your choice
+  - Add path to `bin` folder to the `Path` environment variable
+- In order to be able to build the backend apps you need to add the following environment variable `JAVA_TOOL_OPTIONS=-Dfile.encoding=UTF-8`
+- Setup the development environment (Follow instructions in `develop/` on https://github.com/sklintyg/devops)
+- Make sure you have the VPN client Cisco AnyConnect installed

 1. Build backend apps by opening a terminal i repo and running command `gradlew build install -x test` (or `./gradlew build install -x test` in Git Bash) in the follwing order
    - Refdata